HwWobbe/Wip-Main/README.md

 - review the AnJoTt material
   - print it
+  - observe the relative focus indicxators
+    - check the TomaA Prs

 - balance RoC & IVI focus
   - how does EaQu collect revisions and update adresses
     - CPC NcOa